Flow-MER/wit-metrics/README.md

 # WIT-metrics

+Jupyter notebook

-Calculate inundation summary metrics from Wetland Insights Tool (WIT) data
+Calculate inundation summary metrics from Geoscience Austarlia Wetland Insights Tool (WIT) data (csv files)

+## Lineage

-* **Lineage**:  This notebook was derived from code by Geosciences Australia and modified for:
+This notebook was derived from some initial code Geosciences Australia contributed to an MDBA project BWS Vulnerabilities"

 * batch input of multiple WIT CVS in a folder (currently the ANAEv3 WIT output includes 270,653 polygons, each with its own csv file)
 * multiple processor pool support to speed execution when running on a PC workstation
 * linear interpolation of the observations dates to daily data to improve estimates of inundation duration